Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 Safe Mode launches Outlook with no add-ins, no custom views, and no extensions.
 It’s the cleanest way to confirm whether your problem is a setting or a software conflict.

-In our testing, Safe Mode took slightly longer to launch than normal mode but exposed the issue immediately on three separate test profiles where add-ins were rewriting view settings.
+Safe Mode takes slightly longer to launch than normal mode, but it exposes the issue right away when an add-in is rewriting view settings.
 Microsoft’s Safe Mode guidance for Office apps confirms the /safe switch loads Outlook with no extensions and works on every supported version.

 Wrong layout in Safe Mode means a corrupted profile, so skip to Fix 7.
 Correct layout in Safe Mode means an add-in is the cause, so run Fix 4.